Episode Transcript

 Host: Can we talk quickly about the difference between an OB/GYN and a midwife?

 Dr. Elizabeth Miller: Yes.
 So an OB/GYN is a physician who has completed medical school and a residency specific in OB/GYN training.
-All our midwives who are with our group are certified nurse midwives, which means that they have extra training and our advanced practitioners before they get their midwife training.
+All our midwives who are with our group are certified nurse midwives, which means that they have extra training and are advanced practitioners before they get their midwife training.
 So they have a very high level of care with a nursing background as well.

 Host: What are some of those important things women should consider when planning the birth process?